eugenyush/newsletter-sign/README.md

-# Project form for credit card payment
+# Project form for News letter sign
 Small pet-project

 This project was bootstrapped with ViteJS